 What are your priorities with this?
-Do you want the latest online services, such as texting communication and wealth management apps, or are you a little more comfortable with less cyber activity, like me?
+Do you like to invest with an app on your phone or are you a little more comfortable investing from your computer, like me?

 Higher Level of Wealth Management Services

-In general, the more money you have with a firm the better level of service you get.
-While this may trigger a mild annoyance, it actually helps investment firms meet the needs of their clients better while containing expenses.
+In general, the more money you have with an investment firm the better level of service you get.

-Different services for different levels of wealth are not always advertised since it can breed some resentment among customers.
-Call the place where you keep your investments (or any place you are considering) and ask the various levels at service for each level of wealth held with them.
+Different services for different customer levels are not always advertised.
+Call the place where you keep your investments (or any place you are considering) and ask the various levels of service for each level of wealth held with them.

-You may decide to move some of your investments to maintain a higher level of service at one firm.
+Based on your needs, it may make sense to consolidate some of your investments to maintain a higher level of service at one place.

 Financial Advisory Services